uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

 to help develop a set of potential tasks your design might support.
 You will next sketch how a set of initial designs might support those tasks.
-You will choose a design to pursue in the remainder of the course and storyboard the details of your design in the context of important tasks
+You will choose a design to pursue in the remainder of the course and storyboard the details of your design in the context of important tasks.
 Finally, you will present your design process in a report and presentation.

 More specifically, you will do the following:

-1. Generate ideas for potential problems, tasks, features, and interactions using a group ideation exercise.
+1. Generate ideas for tasks, features, and interactions surrounding your proposal using a group ideation exercise.

    ([Assignment 2a](#project_ideation))

-2. Use the contextual inquiry method in observing and interviewing at least __three__ people who might use your design.
+2. Use the contextual inquiry method (or possibly a different user research method if CI does not fit your project) in observing and interviewing at least __three__ people who might use your design.

    ([Assignment 2b](#contextual_inquiry_plan)), ([Assignment 2c](#contextual_inquiry_checkin)), ([Assignment 2d](#contextual_inquiry_review))